Charges spiked against ex-governor, 8 others in Flint water

 “But they do not authorize the judge to issue indictments,” the court said in a 6-0 opinion.

+The challenge was filed by former health director, Nick Lyon, but the decision also applies to Snyder and others who were indicted by Genesee County Judge David Newblatt.

-The attorney general’s office was reviewing the decision and had no immediate comment, spokeswoman Lynsey Mukomel said.
+The attorney general’s office was reviewing the opinion and had no immediate comment, spokeswoman Lynsey Mukomel said.

 In a money-saving move, Flint managers appointed by Snyder switched the city’s water source to the Flint River.
 State regulators said the river water didn’t need to be treated to reduce its corrosive qualities.
 That was a ruinous decision: Lead from old pipes flowed through the system for 18 months in the majority-Black city.

 Snyder was charged with two misdemeanor counts of willful neglect of duty.
-Ex-health chief Nick Lyon and Michigan’s former chief medical executive, Dr. Eden Wells, were charged with involuntary manslaughter for nine deaths related to Legionnaires’ disease when Flint’s water system might have lacked enough chlorine to combat bacteria in the river water.
+Lyon and Michigan’s former chief medical executive, Dr. Eden Wells, were charged with involuntary manslaughter for nine deaths related to Legionnaires’ disease when Flint’s water system might have lacked enough chlorine to combat bacteria in the river water.

 Six others were also indicted on various charges: Snyder’s longtime fixer, Rich Baird; former senior aide Jarrod Agen; former Flint managers Gerald Ambrose and Darnell Earley; former Flint public works chief Howard Croft; and Nancy Peeler, a state health department manager.